Dawn FM: Concept and themes

+Further speculation on the album's concept arose following the Weeknd's announcement that Dawn FM was the second part of a trilogy of albums.

 Artwork

-The standard album cover of Dawn FM is shot by Matilda Finn.
-It features a dramatically aged version of the Weeknd as an elderly bearded man in a dark background setting with a small ray of light shining behind the back of his shoulder.
-The collector's and limited editions of the album, listed on the Weeknd's online store, features four alternate Dawn FM covers designed by American artist Robert Beatty, who also designed the album cover for OPN's Magic Oneohtrix Point Never.
-The HMV, Target, and indie-exclusive alternate covers were also designed by Beatty.
+The standard and Alternate World editions' album cover of Dawn FM was shot by Matilda Finn.
+It features a "dramatically aged version" of the Weeknd as an elderly and overweight bearded man in a dark background setting with a small ray of light shining behind the back of his shoulder.
+The collector's and limited editions of the album, as well as the limited edition boxset CDs of the album, listed on the Weeknd's online store, feature five alternate Dawn FM covers designed by American artist Robert Beatty.

 Promotion

 Singles

 On August 6, 2021, the album's lead single, "Take My Breath", was released digitally on music stores and streaming services.
 The song peaked at number six on the US Billboard Hot 100 and reached the top ten in 21 other territories.
 Its music video was premiered alongside its release and was directed by Cliqua.
+An official remix by Italian house music group Agents of Time was released with the original version of the Alternate World edition of the album on January 11, 2022.

 "Sacrifice" was released as the second official single in tandem with Dawn FM on January 7, 2022.
 Its music video was released on the same day, and was directed by Cliqua.
-Its storyline follows the plot previously established by the "Take My Breath" music video.
 The song was sent to contemporary hit radio in the United States on January 11, 2022.

 "Out of Time" was released to American urban adult contemporary radio on January 25, 2022, as the third official single from the album.
 Its music video was released on April 5, 2022, and was directed by Cliqua.
+An official remix of the song by Haitian-Canadian music producer Kaytranada was released on April 22, 2022, and later included on the streaming reissue of the Alternate World edition of the album.

 "Less than Zero" was given a limited single release in France, with it being sent to contemporary hit radio on July 7, 2022, as the album's fourth single in the country.